databoy5000/project-4-client/README.md

 Here I worked on the conditionals when a form submission returns validation errors from the backend, to display the error messages, to have the input borders glowing in red and to remove the border colour `onBlur`, similar to validations on `createCrisis.js` and other forms.

 ## Thoughts on Additional Features
-The main update we would've liked was for NGO's to be able to contribute to whichever crises they chose to dispatch help, with the amount of resources of their choice, with the possibility to time how long the resources would stay on location or to retrieve these manually.
+We would've liked for NGO accounts to be able to contribute to whichever crisis they chose to dispatch help, with the amount of resources of their choice, with the possibility to time how long the resources would stay on location or to retrieve these manually.
 Perhaps a different management system would've been needed to work with material resources such as consumables.

 Additionally we had a discussion to add a digital currency, rewards and resources shop, for NGOs (but also Help-Seekers) to stock-up on resources to fill their needs.
 We also liked the idea to include Contributors (new user type) to feed the platform with resource donations in exchange of rewards.

-## Key Learnings, Achievements & Challenges
+## Challenges

-In broad terms, although we managed to deliver a fully working MVP within the given timeline, we hadn't measured the scale of complexity of our initial MVP's included features.
+- In broad terms, although we managed to deliver a fully working MVP within the given timeline, we hadn't measured the scale of complexity of our initial MVP's included features.
 With the help of our instructor, we manage to strip it down to a simpler, more realistic version (and a much simpler ERD), which yet still required us to compensate with a great amount of extra work.

+- Although I wasn't comfortable with Django, I'm really glad we set ourselves tasks with nested/populated serializers and custom validations.
+It was a great learning curve that helped me explore the Django rest framework and solidify my knowledge of it.

+- Overall, the back-end build took us just as long (if not longer) as the front-end's.
+I can appreciate that a well-built foundation of the back-end can simplify the front-end work making it seamless.

+- Initially, we planned to use single components (e.g. Dashboard, MapGL) and depending on the user type (Help-seeker or NGO) or the component's use, to incorporate conditionals to display the component and its data differently.
+Because it became complex to manage and didn't provide value (neither to the user, neither to developing the app), we separated components per user type (e.g. HSDashboard & NGODashboard, CrisisShowHS & CrisisShowNGO, MapGL & MapGLHomepage).

+## Wins
+- Succesfully nesting data with serilizers was a great win and I believe that it offers flexibility to do advanced work on the backend.
+I will defintely be looking forward to study use cases for these.

+- From the User model point of view, I learnt how to use custom fields & object-level validation which I think is a great tool when having to conditionally validate models depending on the user type.

+- Overall, this was a great exercise to keep practising states, effects, passing props to/from components, exploring 3rd party documentation, handling forms, input objects and playing with their attributes.
+Additionally, it helped in making choices whether to build/amend code in the front or back end for short/long term solutions.

+## Key Learnings

 This exercise being an educational project, my objective was to aim for the better programmatic choices as opposed to the quickest ones, the reason being that I wanted to get the most value out of this course and my instructor’s knowledge.
 By no means do I believe they were the best, but I am confident that they fulfilled my objectives.
 I can also appreciate that in a professional/commercial environment, the choices that I made may not be suitable for an agile environment where delivery can be a priority over optimisation.

-### <ins>Back-end</ins>
-Although I wasn't comfortable with Django, I'm really glad we set ourselves tasks with nested/populated serializers and custom validations.
-It was a great learning curve that helped me explore the Django rest framework and solidify my knowledge of it.

-I realised a little late that having NGO resources as a separate Django app would've improved readability.
-There was no semantic and/or functional point having these elements in the crisis app.

-From the User model point of view, I also learnt how to use custom fields & object-level validation which I think is a great tool when having to conditionally validate models depending on the user type.

-Overall, the back-end build took us just as long (if not longer) as the front-end's.
-I can appreciate that a well-built foundation of the back-end can simplify the front-end work making it seamless.

-### <ins>Front-end</ins>

-Initially, we planned to use single components incorporating conditionals to display data depending on the user type (Help-seeker or NGO).
-It became complex to manage and didn't provide value (neither to the user, neither to developing the app) so we separated components per user type (e.g. dashboards, single crisis pages), as well as some child components (e.g. MapGL & MapGLHomepage) which weren't exploited the same way from a parent component to another.

-Overall, this was a great exercise to keep practising states, effects, passing props to/from components, exploring 3rd party documentation, handling forms, input objects and playing with their attributes.
-Additionally, it helped in making choices whether to build/amend code in the front or back end for short/long term solutions.

-## Conclusions

 To me, the final takeaway of this project and the whole course is that the learning curve was steep, but with patience and spending more time on problems helped me to greater progress with technologies which I was not comfortable working with initially, and to build strong foundations (skills and mindset) for the long term.
 I value a lot being surrounded by a mentor (and/or [StackOverflow](https://stackoverflow.com/)) and I believe that our instructor & teaching assistants gave us some great tools and supervision which helped to gain confidence in building our portfolio projects.

 I can appreciate how planning is such an important part of developing products.
 Experience and practice will help me define more realistic goals.
 If you read this far, I'd appreciate hearing your thoughts on that last point.